JohnOkari/JohnOkari/README.md

 # 👋🏾 Hey, I'm John!
 I am a Fullstack Developer who believes that technology's full potential is yet to be exploited.
-He enjoys building solutions that impact people and businesses.My overwhelming curiosity about tech can't stop me from exploring new challenges.
+I enjoy building solutions that impact people and businesses.
+My overwhelming curiosity about tech can't stop me from exploring new challenges.
 I'm passionate about making open-source more accessible and creating technology to solve problems.
 I'm also interested in learning new things like CI/CD and Docker .
 I AM AVAILABLE FOR HIRE

-**Fun Facts**

-🌟 My first programming experience was with JavaScript, and I've been captivated by the endless possibilities of software engineering ever since.

-📷 I have a deep passion for photography, and I love to capture life's moments through the lens of my camera.

-💻 In addition to writing code, I enjoy attending tech forums and staying up-to-date on the latest trends and advancements in the industry.

-⚽️ Football is my favorite sport, and I spend much of my free time either playing the game or watching my favorite teams compete.

-🎮 When I'm not coding or pursuing my other hobbies, I love to unwind with video games.
-FIFA is my go-to game, and I never tire of exploring new tactics and mastering the art of the virtual pitch.

 ---